CampusVH/pult/README.md

 instance a BigBlueButton presentation or the shared whiteboard of OpenMeetings.

 PULT itself only handles video.
-For the audio part it cooperates with Mumble.
+For the audio part and chat part it cooperates with Mumble.

 The virtual “meeting rooms” in PULT are called *channels*.
 For each channel, there is one instance of noVNC, showing a virtual desktop,